 The armed forces are a huge part of the life in Lackland Air Force Base, employing 60.94% of the workforce.
 While it is a military town, the civilian sector still plays an important role in the local economy, where the Accommodation and Retail industries employ 26.67% and 25.65% of the civilian workforce, respectively.

-Lackland Air Force Base is one of the most well-educated cities in the nation.
-41.10% of adults in Lackland Air Force Base have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The citizens of Lackland Air Force Base are among the most well-educated in the nation: 41.10% of adults in Lackland Air Force Base have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The per capita income in Lackland Air Force Base in 2022 was $25,026, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $100,104 for a family of four.
 However, Lackland Air Force Base contains both very wealthy and poor people as well.